 Arrival & Departure

 The Tundra Lodge & Autumn Air Adventure begins and ends in Winnipeg, Manitoba (YWG).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Winnipeg no later than 5:30pm on day 1 of the itinerary in order to participate in a mandatory group welcome briefing and dinner beginning at 7pm.
 Plan flights to depart Winnipeg anytime on the final day of the trip.
+If you would like assistance with international flights, please visit our Booking Flights resource page.

 Required internal group flights on day 2 and the second-to-last day of your itinerary, between Winnipeg and Churchill, are not included in the rate; see the mandatory transfer package information listed in this trip’s Exclusions.